md-zaman/docker-learning/Mosh/Readme.md.txt

     b.
 Cluster deployment

 2. Single-host deployment:
-    If our server goes offline our application will not be accessable.
+    If our server goes offline our application will not be accessible.
     If our application goes rapidly our single server may not be able to handle this load.